 The castle was situated in the area of flood meadows and wetlands in one of the bends of the Łydynia River, which surrounded it from the north, east and south.
 To ensure that the protection was fully effective, the moat was additionally dug from the west, and the natural riverbed was deepened and strengthened with fascine.
 As the area was boggy, the builders had to create, from branches, gravels and shards of bricks, a low elevation of land on which the foundations of the castle were founded.
 They were made of granite erratic boulders, above which the rest of the structure was built of bricks.

 The castle’s research has distinguished three stages of development.
-In the first, at the initiative of Janusz I, a regular, quadrilateral of 48×57 meters was created, consisting of perimeter walls, two cylindrical corner towers and the Great House (Curia Maior), that is a ducal palace.
+In the first, at the initiative of Janusz I, a regular, quadrilateral of 48×57 meters was created, consisting of perimeter walls, two cylindrical corner towers and the Great House (Curia Maior), that is a ducal palace of dimensions of 48×10 meters.
 In it, the inhabitants’ life was concentrated, there were representative, residential and economic rooms as well as a chapel.
 The building was initially single-storey, with three rooms on each floor and covered with a gable, steep roof.
 The corner towers protruded beyond the perimeter of the walls and initially had an equal to the walls height of 5 meters.
 In the south-eastern tower, the lower floor was assigned to a prison, and in the upper storey there was a courtroom.
 The original gate was opened on the south side, overlooking the town.
 The passage through the ogival portal enabled a wooden bridge, easy to dismantle in case of danger.
 On the west there was a smaller auxiliary wicket.

 In the middle of the 15th century, due to the damming up of Sona and Łydynia waters for milling and fishing purposes, the groundwater level rose and the ground began to soak.
 For this reason, it was decided to raise the level of the original courtyard by about 1.5 meters (applying clay on it), and as a consequence, the perimeter walls and cylindrical towers were also raised and the palace floor was added.
 After the walls and towers were raised, they were about 10 meters high and were again crowned with battlement.